dfelinto/blender-manual/constraints/common_interface.rst

    This control allows you to show/hide the constraint's settings.

 The constraint type
-   This is just static text showing you what this constraint is…
+   This is just static text showing you what this constraint is...

 The name field
    Here you can give your constraint a more meaningful name than the default one.